Working together towards a hunger free British Columbia

 - The Resilient North Project

-< Back The Resilient North Project This project, delivered in partnership with the Public Health Association of BC (PHABC), set out to understand the opportunities and barriers regarding food access in northern BC.
+Food Banks BC is grateful to the Provincial Government and donors for their support in helping Food Banks BC conduct important work to alleviate hunger, particularly among people and communities that are disproportionately impacted by poverty and hunger. < Back The Resilient North Project This project, delivered in partnership with the Public Health Association of BC (PHABC), set out to understand the opportunities and barriers regarding food access in northern BC.
 The project research phase is complete, and our commitment to focusing on the north of the province has continued to gather momentum.
 Soon, we will have an even deeper understanding of how we are helping shape the future of dignified food access and enhanced food security in BC.
 Previous Next